MixalisVak/cloud_native_challenge/readme.md

 - [MySQL](https://www.mysql.com/) installed and running
 - [Postman](https://www.postman.com/) or any API testing tool to test the API

+## Optional Tools

+- **MySQL Workbench**: You can use MySQL Workbench to manage the database, run queries, and visualize the schema if you prefer a GUI over command-line tools.

 ## Installation

 1. **Clone the repository**: